-Once your browser is up to date, check if the problem still persists.
+Once your browser is up to date, check if the problem persists.

 - Open the Settings tab.

-- Now scroll all the way down and click Advanced to show advanced settings.
+- Now scroll down and click Advanced to show advanced settings.

 - Select Reset settings.
-Now click Reset button to confirm.
+Now click the Reset button to confirm.

 After a couple of moments, Chrome will be reset to default.
-After doing that, check if the scaling is working properly.
+After doing that, check if the scaling is working correctly.

 8. Consider using Beta on Canary version of Chrome

-If you have scaling issues in Chrome, you might want to consider switching to the Beta version.
-The Beta version is still in development, but it might bring new features as well as bug fixes and improvements.
+If you have scaling issues in Chrome, you might consider switching to the Beta version.
+The Beta version is still in development, but it might bring new features, bug fixes, and improvements.